Skip to main content

 CATSI Act Review Final Report

-Feedback from the second phase of consultations informed the drafting of the CATSI Act Review Final Report which has been presented to the Minister for Indigenous Australians.
-The review included 72 recommendations outlining changes to the CATSI Act, suggesting further consideration of some aspects of the CATSI Act and identifying additional support that could be provided to corporations incorporated under the CATSI Act.
+Feedback from the second phase of consultations informed the CATSI Act Review Final Report.
+The review included 72 recommendations outlining changes to the CATSI Act, suggesting further consideration of some aspects of the CATSI Act.
+It also identified additional support that could be provided to corporations incorporated under the CATSI Act.

 Exposure Draft of the schedule of amendments to the CATSI Regulations 2017